nghia-vo/vounwarp/README.md

-Vounwarp
-######
+#Vounwarp
-Distortion correction package
+##Distortion correction package

 **Vounwarp** is an open-source Python package for calculating distortion coefficients from a grid pattern image.
-It is the implementation of published methods, Nghia T. Vo et al "Radial lens distortion correction with sub-pixel accuracy for X-ray micro-tomography" Optics Express 23, 32859-32868 (2015). https://doi.org/10.1364/OE.23.032859
+It is the implementation of published methods, Nghia T. Vo et al.
+"Radial lens distortion correction with sub-pixel accuracy for X-ray micro-tomography" Optics Express 23, 32859-32868 (2015). https://doi.org/10.1364/OE.23.032859